- Choose Simple Mode for quick scheduling or Advanced Mode for full control

 What is the difference between 5-field and 6-field cron?

-Standard Unix cron uses 5 fields (minute, hour, day, month, weekday).
-Some systems like Quartz add a 6th field for seconds at the beginning.
-This tool uses the standard 5-field format.
+Standard Unix cron uses 5 fields: minute, hour, day of month, month, and day of week.
+Some systems like Quartz Scheduler add a 6th field for seconds at the beginning.
+This tool uses the standard 5-field format compatible with most systems.